gvanastasov/example-blazor-app/README.md

 - Scalability - More suitable for scenarios where the client can handle a larger portion of the application workload, making it potentially more scalable for certain use cases.
 - Offline Support - Can be designed to work in an offline or partially connected scenario because the entire application is downloaded to the client.

+> all packages are kept nicely separated under subdir in ./src
+> using helper scripts for generic tasks

 How?

 Library